xehrad/form-json/README.md

 - **Nested Structures**: Supports complex nested structures with dot (`.`) or bracket (`[]`) notation.
 - **Array and Object Handling**: Automatically detects arrays, objects, and scalar values based on field names and their indices.
 - **Type Preservation**: Ensures correct typing for number, boolean, file, and other input types.
-- **File Uploads**: Encodes file inputs as Base64 for seamless transmission.
 - **Compatibility with `htmx`**: Integrates with `htmx` events to set appropriate headers and handle form submissions.

 ## Install